HOW TO TURN CHEAP GLASS VASES INTO TRENDY HOME DECOR USING PAINT AND WHAT YOU ALREADY HAVE IN YOUR KITCHEN! | HOW TO PAINT GLASS VASES

 I applied a basecoat of this Fluff mixed with Baking Soda using this chip brush.
 I wouldn’t recommend using your good paintbrushes for this because it can harden quickly and may ruin them.
 Check out all this gorgeous texture!

-To create some old patina on all this texture, I dabbed on some of this Manatee Gray in random spots.
-You can stop there because it looked great!
+To create patina on this faux clay vase, I dabbed some of this Manatee Gray in random spots.
+You can stop there because it looks great!
 But I wanted a little more depth so I took an artist’s brush and dabbed on a little bit of Gravel Road to darken it up.
 Small acrylic-size craft paints would work perfectly for this as well because so little is needed!

-To create a terra cotta finish, I used CINNAMON!
+To create a terra cotta finish, I used another ingredient we all have in our kitchen — CINNAMON!
 I got this idea from Christina at The Reclaimed Heirloom when she transformed a vessel lamp into a DIY Restoration Hardware lamp.
-Her projects and furniture are gorgeous so be sure to check out her Youtube Channel here.
+Her projects and furniture are gorgeous.
+You can check out her Youtube Channel here.

 I’m amazed at how well this works!
 And it’s the easiest thing.
 I sprinkled cinnamon onto my dry paint finish and rubbed it in.
 There were a few areas where I overdid it.
 If this happens and it’s too dark for you, the excess is easily brushed off with a dry paintbrush.